heptarch/heptarch.github.io/drafts/rbl2.md

 lacunae, fruitful overlaps, roadblocks and avenues of attack.
 Once the core team reaches a threshold level of strategic clarity, core researchers partially decouple and start to build out the teams that will implement these strategies.
-But they always remain partially coupled in case --- as happens with the best-laid plans --- things go awry, or more optimistically, new and interesting developments occur across disciplinary lines.
+But the core remains partially coupled in case --- as happens with the best-laid plans --- things go awry, or more optimistically, new developments occur across the disciplinary boundaries owned by core members.

 ## 2. <a href="#toc">What: problem choice</a><a id="sec-2" name="sec-2"></a>